lucasjellema/tech-radar-prototype2/development-log.md

 - auto-map for radar: derive sectors from distinct property values (and angle from number of entries for each value), derive rings from distinct property values (and width from number of entries for each value); user can edit labels and sequence in radar editor
 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint
 - store state (including defaults) in localstorage (to be reinstated in a later session)
-- CSV to (Data Model to) Radar wizard
+- CSV to (Data Model to) Radar wizar

+## April 1st
+- Input Type Color - HTML5 color selector - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color for ring &* sector background
+- Input Type Color - for Colors Box
+- reduce rings angle with sector 'deficiency' (if sectors add up to less than 1, reduce ring arc)

 ## March 31st